hackerspacesg/hackerspace.sg/content/membership/index.md

 Hang out on the sofas.
 Keep your crap in a locker (rental rates applicable).
 Use the workbench.
 Keep your toys and tools onsite.

-## Youth Member 64SGD monthly
+## Irregular Member 64SGD monthly

-If you’re a student or you’re broke, all the benefits of regular membership at a reduced rate.
+If you’re a student or you’re a starving hacker, all the benefits of regular membership at a reduced rate.
+Also, if you really want to support the space but don't come by reguarly at all.

 # I’m in, how do I sign up?